-How to Research the Best Charities to Give to in 2021
+How to Research the Best Charities

 As Thanksgiving and other major holidays approach, it’s the time of year where we reflect on our accomplishments and feel grateful for our prosperity.
 Many of us express that gratitude by making contributions to the causes of our choice.
 And we find those causes by researching charities that are aligned with our personal beliefs: If we want to help reduce childhood hunger, we may give to a food bank.
 If we want to help animals, we make a contribution to an animal shelter.